+Employment and Social Development Canada Address: Telephone:

+Telephone:

+E-mail address:

+(Insert or delete as applicable)

+In its absence, the Project Authority is:

+Name:

+Title:

+Employment and Social Development Canada

+Address:

+Telephone:

+E-mail address:

-Name: Eric Potvin Title: Procurement Officer Employment and Social Development Canada Directorate: Chief Financial Official Branch (CFOB) Address: 140 Promenade du portage, Gatineau, QC K1A 0J9 E-mail address: The Contracting Authority is responsible for the management of the Contract and any changes to the Contract must be authorized in writing by the Contracting Authority.
-The Contractor must not perform work in excess of or outside the scope of the Contract based on verbal or written requests or instructions from anybody other than the Contracting Authority.
-7.5.2 Project Authority (to be completed at contract award) The Project Authority for the Contract is: Name: Title: Employment and Social Development Canada Address: Telephone: E-mail address: The Project Authority is the representative of the department or agency for whom the Work is being carried out under the Contract and is responsible for all matters concerning the technical content of the Work under the Contract.
+The Project Authority is the representative of the department or agency for whom the Work is being carried out under the Contract and is responsible for all matters concerning the technical content of the Work under the Contract.
 Technical matters may be discussed with the Project Authority; however, the Project Authority has no authority to authorize changes to the scope of the Work.
 Changes to the scope of the Work can only be made through a contract amendment issued by the Contracting Authority.

-7.5.3 Contractor's Representative (to be completed at contract award) Name: Title: Company: Address: Telephone: E-mail address: Proactive Disclosure of Contracts with Former Public Servants By providing information on its status, with respect to being a former public servant in receipt of a Public Service Superannuation Act (PSSA) pension, the Contractor has agreed that this information will be reported on departmental websites as part of the published proactive disclosure reports, in accordance with Contracting Polic Notice: 2019-01 of the Treasury Board Secretariat of Canada.
-7.7 Payment 7.7.1 Basis of Payment -Schedule Services For the Work described in Pricing Schedule 1 for the Basis of Payment Annex C. In consideration of the Contractor satisfactorily completing all of its obligations under the Contract, the Contractor will be paid a firm price, as specified in Annex C for a cost of \$ (to be completed at contract award).
-Customs duties are included and Applicable Taxes are extra.
+7.5.3 Contractor's Representative Fill in or delete as applicable

+Name:

+Title:

+Company:

+Address:

+Address:Telephone:

+E-mail address:

+7.6 Proactive Disclosure of Contracts with Former Public Servants

+By providing information on its status, with respect to being a former public servant in receipt of a Public ;

+Service Superannuation Act (PSSA) pension, the Contractor has agreed that this information will be -

+reported on departmental websites as part of the published proactive disclosure reports, in accordance

+with Contracting Policy Notice: 2019-01 of the Treasury Board Secretariat of Canada.

+7.7 Payment

+,

+7.7.1 Basis of Payment

+OPTION 1 - Use this clause for Firm Price, Firm Unit Prices or Firm Lot Price contracts.
+(Not subject to

+limitation of expenditure)

+In consideration of the Contractor satisfactorily completing all of its obligations under the Contract, the

+Contractor will be paid a (firm price OR firm unit price(s) OR firm lot price(s), as specified in

+the contract OR in Annex for a cost of \$ (insert the amount at contract award /)

+Customs duties are included and Applicable Taxes are extra. ,.

-For the firm price portion only, Canada will not pay the Contractor for any design changes, modifications or interpretations of the Work, unless they have been approved, in writing, by the Contracting Authority before their incorporation into the Work.
+Canada will not pay the Contractor for any design changes, modifications or interpretations of the Work, unless they have been approved, in writing, by the Contracting Authority before their incorporation into the Work.